aario/dmenu/README.md

 * Blur Effect  A fast and nice blur effect.
 Does not need OpenGL and is all CPU based.
 * dmenu_win    Displays a list of window titles instead of commands and then switches to selected window
 * dmenu_vol    Displays volume percentages from 0 to 100% and sends it to amixer to set 'Master' channel
+* dmenu_bl     Displays brightness percentages from 0 to 100% and sends it to xbacklight to set it
 * dmenu_media  Sends media player commands!
 Play/Pause, Previous, Next, etc.
 * dmenu_custom Displays of a list of custom scripts located in $HOME/.dwm/custom_scripts
 * dmenu_home   Browses through home folder and opens files